Jikrebello/Jikrebello/README.md

 🎓 Got my Bachelor of Computer and Information Sciences in Game Design and Development from the IIE Vega School Johannesburg.

-👷‍♂️ Currently I'm a Junior Full Stack ASP.NET MVC developer at Devloop.
+👷‍♂️ Currently I'm an intermidate Full-Stack Software Engineer at Bluerain Technologies.

 🌱 Outside of web development, I’m interested in C#, C++ and GDscript for use in game development using Unity, Unreal Engine and the Godot Engine, and the SFML and RayLib frameworks.